LugoBlogger/SI-251-4009-discrete-mathematics-2/week-09-graphs-1.md

 > $e_1, e_2, \ldots, e_n$.
 > A path or circuit is _simple_ if it does not contain the same
 > edge more than once.

+**Definition 3**
+> An undirected graph is called _connected_ if there is a path between every
+> pair of distinct vertices of graph.
+> An undirected graph that is not _connected_ is called disconnected.
+> We say that we _disconnect_ a graph when we remove vertices or edges,
+> or both, to produce a disconnected subgraph.

 **Example 1**